 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

 Nevalainen, Terttu (2006).
 An Introduction to Early Modern English.
-Edinburgh University Press (available in digital format from the university library).
+Edinburgh University Press.

 Cusack, Bridget (1998).
 Everyday English 1500 – 1700.
 A Reader.
 Edinburgh University Press.

-A selection of articles available from the university library, made available on the Brightspace page.
+A selection of articles available from the university library.

 Registration Studeren à la carte en Contractonderwijs